- Downsizing can save you money, with the potential to eliminate your mortgage payment and decrease utility spending.

 As the market continues to favor sellers, and baby boomers enter retirement, it’s no surprise that the nation’s seniors are beginning to sell their homes in larger numbers.
 In 2020, the National Association of REALTORS® (NAR) reported that sellers over the age of 55 accounted for more than half of the homes sold across the country.

 Below, we explore five reasons downsizing to a smaller home can be the best plan of action for homeowners holding on to expensive (and expansive) homes they’ve owned for decades.

-NAR’s data supports this, showing that the median size home purchased by those over the age of 62 was between 1,800 and 1,900 square feet.
-By comparison, homeowners aged 37 to 51 tended to buy homes that were an average of 2,300 square feet.
+NAR’s data supports this, showing that the median size home purchased by those over the age of 65 was between 1,800 and 1,950 square feet.
+By comparison, homeowners aged 40 to 54 tended to buy homes that were an average of 2,300 square feet.

-Moving closer to family and friends
+3. Move closer to family and friends

-- 10 percent state they are moving because their neighborhood has become less desirable
+- 10 percent state they are moving because their neighborhood has become less desirable.

-Ready to downsize?
+Ready to move forward and downsize?

-You can also download "The Ultimate Guide to Selling Your Home" to find out everything you've ever wanted to know about the selling process, but didn't know to ask.
+For even more seller tips, download The Ultimate Guide to Selling Your Home to find out everything you need to know about the home selling process.